 Finally, the County's Conflict of Interest and Code of Ethics provides the minimum standard of conduct for public officials.
 It does not directly address "appearance of impropriety" issues that should guide the actions of all public servants.
-Avoiding an appearance of impropriety is even more important given that you are employed as a direct advisor to the Mayor.
+Avoiding an appearance of impropriety is even more important given your public employment as a local government compliance manager.

-Consequently, you should make all efforts to avoid any overlap between your role as the Mayor's strategic advisor and your roles with the for-profit and the nonprofit so that there is no suggestion that you are using your public position or resources to secure a special privilege or exemption for these entities.
+Consequently, you should make all efforts to avoid any overlap between your role as a County compliance manager and your roles with the law firm and the nonprofit so that there is no suggestion that you are using your public position or resources to secure a special privilege or exemption for these entities.